 Excerpts from the SNB press release:

 The Swiss National Bank (SNB) is leaving the target range for the three-month Libor unchanged at between −1.25% and –0.25%.
-The interest rate on sight deposits with the SNB remains at –0.75% and the exemption thresholds remain unchanged.
-Negative interest helps to make it less attractive to hold investments in Swiss francs.
-Overall, the Swiss franc is significantly overvalued and should continue to weaken over time.
-The SNB will continue to take account of the exchange rate situation, and its impact on inflation and economic developments, in formulating its monetary policy.
+The interest rate on sight deposits at the SNB remains at –0.75%.
+Negative interest rates in Switzerland make holding investments in Swiss francs less attractive and will help to weaken the Swiss franc over time.
+Overall, the Swiss franc is significantly overvalued.
+The SNB takes account of the exchange rate situation, and its impact on inflation and economic developments, in formulating its monetary policy.
 It will therefore remain active in the foreign exchange market, as necessary, in order to influence monetary conditions.

 The new conditional inflation forecast does not differ greatly from the one we presented in March.
 Inflation will reach its low point in the third quarter of 2015, at –1.2%.
 For the subsequent period, the new inflation forecast is slightly higher than in March due to the rise in oil prices.
 The forecasts for 2015 and 2016 are up slightly, by 0.1 percentage points to –1.0% for 2015 and to –0.4% for 2016.
 The forecast continues to indicate that inflation will move back into positive territory at the beginning of 2017; there will be a slight slowdown in the rate of increase as the year progresses.
 The inflation forecast for 2017 is down by 0.1 percentage points, to 0.3%.
 The conditional forecast assumes that the three-month Libor will remain at –0.75% over the entire forecast horizon, and that the Swiss franc will weaken.